 This mounting variant requires a level and smooth surface on a concrete foundation with adequate load bearing capacity.
 The concrete foundation must be able to accommodate the forces occurring during operation.
-There must be no layers of insulation or screed between the bedplates and the concrete foundation.

 The minimum dimensions must be observed.

-Fig. 6-1: Mounting base with centering
+Fig. 6-1: Mounting base